-As of December 31, 2023, the net amount of discounts and loans of the Company was approximately 60% of its total consolidated assets, and was considered material to the financial statements as a whole.
-Refer to Note 14 to the consolidated financial statements.
-The Company's management performs loan impairment assessment that involves making critical judgments on accounting estimates and assumptions; therefore, we determined allowance for possible losses on discounts and loans as a key audit matter for the year ended December 31, 2023.

-The Company's management periodically performs loan impairment assessments that require making judgments to measure loss allowances at an amount equal to expected credit losses.
-Besides assessing the expected credit losses of loans in accordance with IFRS 9 "Financial Instruments", the Company's management complies with the Regulations Governing the Procedures for Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans and related regulations when assessing the classification of credit assets and recognizing allowances for possible losses.

-For accounting policies and relevant information about loan impairment assessment, please refer to Notes 4, 5 and 14 to the consolidated financial statements.
+As of December 31, 2024, the net amount of discounts and loans of the Company was approximately 61% of total consolidated assets, and is considered material to the consolidated financial statements as a whole.
+Besides assessing expected credit losses of loans in accordance with IFRS 9 "Financial Instruments", the management of the Company complies with the Regulations Governing the Procedures of Banking Institutions to Evaluate Assets and Deal with Non-performing/Non-accrual Loans and related regulations (collectively, the Regulations) when assessing classification of credit assets and recognizing allowance for possible losses.
+For accounting policies and relevant information about loan impairment assessment of the Company, please refer to Notes 4, 5 and 14.